 The Cook Carillon Tower has 48 bells

-The tower is named after major donors and longtime Grand Valley supporters Peter and Pat Cook, who died in 2010 and 2008 respectively.
+The Cook Carillon Tower was built in 1994.
+President Lubbers' vision for the campus included the addition of a carillon.
+The tower is named after major donors and longtime Grand Valley supporters Pat and Peter Cook.
 The Cook Carillon Tower contains 48 bronze bells created in the Netherlands, and the size and weight of each bell determine the individual tones.
-The bells range from 7.5 inches to more than 51 inches and weigh from 14 to nearly 3,000 pounds.
+The bells range from 7.5 to more than 51 inches and weigh 14 to nearly 3,000 pounds.

 Julianne Vanden Wyngaard